 - Unofficial copy of transcripts from all undergraduate and graduate institutions you have attended.
 If non-US citizens, please submit transcripts in the native language accompanied by notarized English translations.
 The University requires at least a 3.0.
 GPA.
 Note: official transcripts will need to be sent if admitted into the program.

-All non-U.S. citizens applying to the graduate program, except for those who have received degrees from a U.S. institution or from other English-speaking countries, must submit scores from the Test of English as a Foreign Language (TOEFL) as part of their application packet to demonstrate a sufficient command of English to meet the requirements of their field.
-The minimum scores are 90 for TOEFL (with at least a score of 22 in all of the four sections of speaking, listening, reading, and writing) and 7.0 for IELTS (with at least 6.5 in each of its four sections).
+All non-U.S. citizens applying to the graduate program, except for those who have received degrees from a U.S. institution or from other English-speaking countries, must submit scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test as part of their application to demonstrate a sufficient command of English to meet the requirements of their field.
+The minimum scores are 90 for TOEFL (with at least a score of 22 in all of the four sections of speaking, listening, reading, and writing), 7.0 for IELTS (with at least 6.5 in each of its four sections), and 110 for Duolingo.

 The TOEFL is offered several times each year at sites in the United States and abroad.
 If not available locally, the annual schedules and other information about the TOEFL can be obtained online or by mail from: